 West Memphis is a medium-sized city located in the state of Arkansas.
 With a population of 25,052 people and ten constituent neighborhoods, West Memphis is the 18th largest community in Arkansas.

 West Memphis is an extremely ethnically-diverse city.
 The people who call West Memphis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Memphis residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in West Memphis include English, German, Dutch, and Italian.
+Important ancestries of people in West Memphis include German, English, Dutch, and Italian.